What is Asperger Syndrome?

 Asperger syndrome is an autism spectrum disorder considered to be on the “high functioning” end of the spectrum.
 Affected children and adults have difficulty with social interactions and exhibit a restricted range of interests and/or repetitive behavior.
 The cause of Asperger syndrome is not known although research points to brain abnormalities.

 What are the signs of Asperger Syndrome?

 According to the National Institute of Neurological Disorders and Stroke, children with Asperger syndrome may have speech marked by a lack of rhythm, an odd inflection, or a monotone pitch.
 Unlike the severe withdrawal from the rest of the world that is characteristic of autism, children with Asperger syndrome are isolated because of their poor social skills and narrow interests.
-Children with the disorder will gather enormous amounts of factual information about their favorite subject and will talk incessantly about it, but the conversation may seem like a random collection of facts or statistics, with no point or conclusion.
-They may approach other people, but will often make normal conversation difficult by exhibiting eccentric behaviors or by wanting only to talk about their singular interest.
+As a result of the disorder, children may gather enormous amounts of factual information about their favorite subject.
+They will then talk incessantly about it.
+For many listeners, their conversation may seem like a random collection of facts or statistics, with no point or conclusion.
+As a result of the disorder, normal conversation may be difficult since they may exhibit eccentric behaviors or may only want to talk about their singular interest.

 What treatment options are available for Asperger Syndrome?

 There isn’t a single best treatment for Asperger syndrome.
 However, starting a combination of treatments early can yield the best results.
 A combination of supportive family services, educational placement appropriate to a child’s intellectual abilities, and consultation regarding medication for children with co-existing conditions such as anxiety or depression is most effective.

 Managing Asperger Syndrome